Direct Scheme Calculation of the Kinetic Energy Functional Derivative Using Machine Learning: Direct Scheme Derivative Calculation

-Contrary to MAE, the derivative error does not exhibit a monotonic behavior as function of the accuracy hyperparameters $\epsilon$ (SVR) and $\alpha$ (KRR) (see Figure.
-1 in supplemental material).
-Both plots witnessed an increasing accuracy when $\epsilon$ ($\alpha$) increased up to a certain value $\epsilon_c$.
-For $\epsilon>\epsilon_c$, the error in the derivative reaches higher values despite the good accuracy of the KE functional.
-The key feature in this non usual behavior is known as the regularization.
-Indeed, a regularized estimator $\Xi(\rho,\hat\Theta)$ is demanded in order to cope with the evaluation of unusual terms (not included in the training) such as the evaluation of $\Xi[\rho+\eta\phi(x)]$. \\ Fig. \ref{fig:fig3} showcases the external potential calculated from machine learning by differentiating the kinetic energy estimator the way dictated by Eq. \ref{eq:func_derv}.
+where $\Xi$ is the KE functional to be derived, $\eta$ is a an infinitesimal coefficient and $\phi$ is a random function.
+We use the left hand side of Eq. \ref{eq:func_derv} as a numerical implementation of the mathematical formula.
+A delta distribution $\delta$ is used instead of $\phi$ to account for the variation of the kinetic energy functional, such a choice is seen to be mathematically correct but also handy for our numerical implementation.\\ Fig. \ref{fig:fig3} showcases the external potential calculated from machine learning by differentiating the kinetic energy estimator the way dictated by Eq. \ref{eq:func_derv}.
 The real potentials are present for reference.
 Each three consecutive plots (from left to right) designate same number of dips of the original potential with random depth, center and spread ($a$, $b$ and $c$ in Eq. \ref{eq:potential}).
 As has been mentioned in the preceding text, the functional differentiation is done without any additional training.
 Although the accuracy of the original KE estimator is not enough to account for the infinitesimal parameter $\eta$, the use of a proper standardization of the input data reduces the discrepancy between the density $\rho$ and the infinitesimal variation $\eta \phi$ (in Eq. \ref{eq:func_derv}), making the evaluation of $\rho + \eta\phi$ falling within the range of accuracies tolerated by the estimator.
 Here we choose $\eta$ to be equal to $5\times10^{-8}$.
 It is worth noting that in some cases, larger discrepancies might be detected between the ML calculated potentials and the real ones.
 These mostly happen at flat surfaces of the potential and might be caused by inevitable numerical errors while evaluating the functionals derivatives.
 The first three rows of Fig. \ref{fig:fig3} are results obtained using the KRR algorithm while the remaining row showcases the derivatives obtained using SVR for training the kinetic energy functional.
 The training data set used to train the KE estimator was a mixture of potentials with random parameters and with different number of dips.
 We believe that this choice was an enhancing factor which led to more generalizable KE estimator.
 Most of the plots in Fig. \ref{fig:fig3} reveal a good match between real and ML calculated potentials.
 Arguably, the main reasons behind the direct obtention of the derivatives are twofold.
 In one hand, we have enriched the distribution of the training examples by introducing more general potentials (compared to potentials used in similar works\cite{Fahhad2017,SnyderPRL}) with dips randomly positioned (see Fig. \ref{fig:fig3}(a)).
 At times, these potentials might not be physically realistic, however, they surely favor the generalizability character of our method.
 From ML point of view, the regularization was essential to prevent the overfitting of the model.
-Fig. 1 in supplemental material shows the non monotonicity of the derivative estimator score when the accuracy of the KE estimator increases.
 Together with the regularization, the standardization plays a decisive role in bringing the infinitesimal change of the density falling in a range tolerated by the KE estimator accuracy.